NCAS-CMS/cfdm/docs/source/tutorial.rst

 The following file types can be read:

-* All formats of netCDF3 and netCDF4 files can be read, containing datasets for any version of CF up to and including CF-|version|.
+* All formats of netCDF3 and netCDF4 files can be read, containing datasets for versions of CF up to and including CF-|version|.

 ..